edstoica/lucid_stylegan3_datasets_models/README.md

 # Datasets and pretrained Models for StyleGAN3
 This is a collection of artistic datasets and models that we have created during our ongoing stylegan3 trip.
-You may like to use the model snapshots* for instant fun, or you can work with the source datasets.
+You may like to use* the model snapshots for instant fun, or you can work with the source datasets.
-<br><br><i>*You are welcomed to use the models for your own purposes as long as you include a link to this repo in your work.</i>
+<br><br><i>*You are welcomed to use the model snapshots for your own purposes as long as you include a link to this repo in your work.</i>
 # ... based on "Wombo Dream":
 All source images in this category were generated with [Wombo Dream](https://www.wombo.art/). thanks to the api implementation of [adri326](https://github.com/adri326/wombot) we could remotely generate thousands of images. these images were cropped to center and scaled to 1024x1024. datasets in resolutions of 256, 512 and 1024 were generated and are available for download.